Effective method

 In metalogic, mathematical logic, and computability theory, an effective method or effective procedure is a finite-time, deterministic procedure for solving a problem from a specific class.
 An effective method is sometimes also called a mechanical method or procedure.
+Functions for which an effective method exists are sometimes called effectively calculable.

 Definition

 Formally, a method is called effective to a specific class of problems when it satisfies the following criteria: